compsocialscience/summer-institute/2022/amu/pre_arrival.md

 Please note that the majority of the coding work presented at SICSS-AMU will employ R. You are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
 However, we cannot support those languages.

+## SICSS-AMU Boot Camp

+All participants of SICSS-AMU will be invited to join in our Live Boot Camp, where our Teaching Assistants will show more advance issues about coding, statistics and mathematics in areas, which will be the subject of our summer school.
+We believe, this introductory course will help to better understand our scheduled lectures.
+Live Boot Camp will take place two week before SICSS-AMU in the form of three Zoom meetings, more informations will be publish via SICSS 2022 Slack channel.

 ## Computing environment